-Normal Testosterone Levels In Men: Is Age Really A Factor?
+Normal Testosterone Levels In Men: The Definitive Guide

-What is the optimal range you should shoot for?
+What is the optimal range to shoot for?

-When testosterone enters the blood stream, over 50% of it attaches to SHBG (sex hormone-binding globulin), while most of the rest binds to albumin.
-Only ~2-3% of T is allowed to remain in its free form.
+When testosterone enters the blood stream, about 45% of it attaches to SHBG (sex hormone-binding globulin), 53% binds to albumin, while only ~2% of it is allowed to exist in a free, unbound state:

 1. SHBG-Bound Testosterone

-SHBG is a carrier protein that binds to and transports steroid hormones (estrogens and androgens).
-Your body only needs a little bit of these hormones at any given moment, and the purpose of SHBG is to safeguard them so that they are not disposed off by the body too quickly.
+SHBG is a carrier protein that binds to and transports sex hormones (estrogens and androgens).
+Your body only needs a little bit of these sex hormones at any given moment, and the purpose of SHBG is to safeguard them so that they are not metabolized by the body too quickly.

 SHBG has a high binding affinity for testosterone.

-SHBG-bound testosterone is considered biologically inactive, i.e. it does not have an impact on the human body.
+SHBG-bound testosterone is considered biologically inactive, i.e. it is unable to exert an influence.

-With all other factors being equal, higher SHBG translates to lower free T.
+With all other factors being equal, SHBG and free testosterone hold an inverse relationship:

-The normal range for SHBG in men is lies between 10 to 57 nmol/L (1).
+The normal range for SHBG in men lies between 10 to 57 nmol/L (1).